+Before walking along any roadside, it’s important that everyone knows how to avoid pedestrian accidents.
 Compared to other types of personal injury accidents, collisions between a pedestrian and a motor vehicle can lead to more significant injuries, and in some cases, even death.
 Therefore, avoiding pedestrian accidents should be a top concern for both motorists and pedestrians.
-While a personal injury attorney in Denver can assist those who have been involved in a pedestrian accident, what’s most important is to do everything we can to prevent these accidents before they occur.
+While a personal injury attorney in Denver can assist those involved in a pedestrian accident, what’s most important is to do everything we can to prevent these accidents before they occur.

 In this blog, we’re taking a closer look at pedestrian accidents to develop strategies for preventing these collisions.
 First, we review the common causes of pedestrian accidents.
 Then we offer some practical tips for both motorists and pedestrians to help avoid pedestrian accidents and keep our roads safe for everyone.
 But if you are ever involved in a pedestrian accident, remember that you’re not alone.

-Here at the Paul Wilkinson Law Firm, we’ve assembled a top tier team of Denver pedestrian accident attorneys to defend your rights.
+Here at the Paul Wilkinson Law Firm, we’ve assembled a team of top personal injury attorneys to defend your rights.
 We’ll work with you to assess your case, determine the best course of action, and negotiate on your behalf.
 If needed, we’ll take your case to court to ensure you receive the fair and full compensation you deserve for your injuries.
 Even if you believe you could be partially at fault, don’t hesitate to reach out to our personal injury law firm for a free consultation.

 What are the Most Common Causes of Pedestrian Accidents?

 Each and every pedestrian accident is unique.
-However, there are still common causes of pedestrian accidents that account for a majority of these types of collisions.
+However, there are still common causes of pedestrian accidents that account for most of these collisions.
 When we are able to identify these common causes, we can work to make our roads safer for everyone—motorists and pedestrians.

 The most common causes of pedestrian accidents include: